insected/bobbae_gcp-wiki/Networking.md

 ## IOT Networking

-There are [networking technologies](IoT-Networking) for IoT that allow communication between devices over wired and wireless environments.
+There are [networking technologies for IoT](IoT-Networking)  that allow communications between devices over wired and wireless environments.

 ## Time